-During his service as a speechwriter during the Administration of the first President Bush he was widely credited for his writings in connection with the first Gulf War and the fall of the Berlin Wall, including nationally televised addresses and the Medal of Freedom award to Lech Walesa.
-NBC anchor Tom Brokaw called his remarks written for Barbara Bush at Wellesley College “the best commencement speech I’ve ever heard”; CBS News anchor Dan Rather declared it was "the best speech made by any person connected with any summit.”
+Earlier, during his service as a White House speechwriter during the administration of President George H.W.
+Bush, he was widely credited for his writings in connection with the first Gulf War and the fall of the Berlin Wall, including nationally televised Oval Office addresses and the Medal of Freedom award to Lech Walesa.
+He was also known for Barbara Bush’s watershed speech on diversity and choice at Wellesley College.
+NBC anchor Tom Brokaw called it “the best commencement speech I’ve ever heard;" CBS News anchor Dan Rather declared it was "the best speech made by any person connected with any summit.”
 A frequent public speaker, Mr. McNally previously served as a visiting professor at Beijing University on U.S. constitutional law, in his capacity as America’s first Henry Luce Scholar to serve in the People’s Republic of China.
 A Chicago native, he was educated at Yale, the University of Notre Dame Law School, and the London School of Economics.